Kristjan-tester/QoLforSacriel/README.md

 	- Made for single-player.
 Not tested in multiplayer.

 Features:

+- (NEW) Heat retention:
+	- Wood stoves, fireplaces, metal drum ovens - now retain heat for a time after fuel runs out
+ 	- maximum charge with 6 hour burn time, heat drops off over time up to maximum on 18 hours.
+  	- Charge build-up and discharge is depending on outside temp
+  	- Does not change fireplace behaviour for heating radius or room handling.
+  	- Does not retain it through quit+load, but works with chunks unloading

+- (NEW) Auto-Drink Extended
+	- enable specific containers for auto-drinking any safe liquid (or mix of them)
+ 	- Does not drink alcohol or tainted water, acid, bleach, etc.
+  	- Falls back to vanilla auto-drink if nothing found

 - (NEW) Foraging panel:
 	- Updated Radius tooltip to include all relevant factors (that vanilla doesn't show)